Fouad Chehab: Image

 Chehab is seen as the greatest president of the country by several politicians such as Raymond Eddé, journalists such as Samir Atallah and Jihad Al Khazen, and commentators such as Ziad Rahbani.
 Sheikh Maher Hammoud said that he is the only pre-Taif president who deserved major executive powers.

-Honors
+Honours

 In 2008, the council of ministers named him as one of the "men of independence".
 The Jounieh municipal stadium was renamed "Fouad Chehab stadium" in 1994.

 In 2016, his house in Jounieh was established as a museum.
 The project reportedly cost $1.5 million.